 - D. Exhaust manifolds, headers, downpipes, and associated EGR tubes may be replaced with alternate units.
 Exhaust exit may be relocated provided it meets Section 3.3.3.B.16.
 Relocation of the oxygen sensor on the header is permitted.
 Exhaust heat shields which cover only, and attach solely to, these parts may also be replaced, removed, or modified.
 All other exhaust heat shields may be modified the minimum amount necessary to accommodate allowed alternate exhaust components.
-Mounting brackets/hardware which serve no other purpose are considered part of the exhaust components. - E. Any catalytic converters are allowed.
-Catalytic converters must attach within 6" (152.4 mm) of the original unit.
+Mounting brackets/hardware which serve no other purpose are considered part of the exhaust components. - E. Any catalytic converters are allowed with the following constraints.
 Multiple catalytic converters may be replaced by a single unit.
-The inlet of the single replacement converter may be located no further downstream than 6" (152.4 mm) along the piping flow path from the original exit of the final OE converter.
+The inlet(s) of the replacement converter(s) must be located between the cylinder head and a point 6" (152.4 mm) further along the exhaust flow path from the original exit of the final OE converter.